fingerprintjs/fingerprint-pro-segment-source-function/README.md

 ## ⚠️ Requirements and limitations

-Please note that this library runs by Segment's custom JavaScript runtime.
-To test and build locally, this library requires these:
+When deployed, the source function runs inside Segment's custom [JavaScript runtime](https://segment.com/docs/connections/functions/source-functions/#runtime-and-dependencies).
+To build and test the source function locally, you need:

 - Node 18+
 - Typescript 4